-- ATCO has implemented the highest level of enhanced cleaning procedures and containment in shared areas of the Lodge. - This includes bi-hourly disinfection of all shared touch points in the facility using an antiviral product. - Touch points include doors, handles, tables, counters, desks, buttons in elevators or door bells, benches and chairs and more. - ATCO has installed plexiglass barriers at the front desk, in retail areas and the dining hall. - Guests are required to wash their hands prior to entering the dining and mug-up rooms. - ATCO has implemented increased measures in the dining room: - 50 people gatherings: we have segregated the dining room into five sections of 50 sitting areas. - Physical distancing of two metres: tables in the dining room have been setup to help guests adhere to the physical distancing guideline, with one chair per table. - The facility dining area has removed virtually all self serve options fresh fruit is either portioned and packaged or handed out piece by piece as guests request it. - Salad bars have been replaced by packaged selections. - All water fountains and refilling stations have been closed with bottled water provided in their place. - ATCO has additional staff on site to manage the changes in the dining room.
+- ATCO has implemented the highest level of enhanced cleaning procedures and containment in shared areas of the Lodge. - Every two hours, ATCO disinfects all shared touch points in the facility using an antiviral product. - Touch points include doors, handles, tables, counters, desks, buttons in elevators or door bells, benches and chairs and more. - Plexiglass barriers are installed at the front desk, in retail areas and the dining hall. - ATCO has implemented increased measures in the dining room: - o Dining room is organized into five sections of 50 sitting areas. - Tables in the dining room have been setup to help guests adhere to the physical distancing guideline of 2 meters. - The dining area has removed virtually all self serve options - o Fresh fruit is either portioned and packaged or handed out as guests request it. - Salad bars have been replaced by packaged selections.

+- Water fountains and refilling stations have been closed with bottled water provided in their place. - ATCO has additional staff on site to manage the changes in the dining room.